 The Difference Between Stress and Mental Disorders

 It’s a question of how much time you spend in the various zones of the continuum.
-If you are mostly coping well, but experience work stress for a while and recover, in other words you spend most of your life in the yellow to blue zones, you are mentally healthy.
+If you are mostly coping well, but experience work stress for a while and recover, in other words you spend most of your life in the yellow to green zones, you are mentally healthy.
 If you suffer major symptoms a lot of the time, and spend most of your life in the red and orange zones, then you most likely have a diagnosable mental disorder.

-All of this means that managers can have very significant effects on the mental well-being of their staff.
+All this means that managers can have very significant effects on the mental well-being of their staff.
 This effect could be negative if they do not treat their employees well, or fail to solve issues which are causing them stress.
 However managers can also have a very positive effect.
 They can promote staff well-being by:

 - identifying and reducing sources of stress in the workplace